 | Sheet backgrounds | Background color and background images supported. | Background color, background images, full background library, and per-sheet default background setting. |

-| Included content | Many built-in templates and starter images. | No included images.
-StixCut is for making custom stickers from your own artwork. |
+| Included content | Many built-in templates and starter images. | No built-in starter images.
+StixCut focuses on custom artwork and shareable templates. |

 | Text and shape editing | Basic text, shape, and image editing built in. | No text or shape editor.
 StixCut focuses on cut-path work.
 Image editing belongs in your design app before import. |

-| AI features | AI background removal and AI image generation/stylization (some features may have additional cost). | No AI features.
+| AI features | Free AI background removal, AI Image-to-Image, and AI Stylization listed as available.
+Text-to-Image is listed as a roadmap item. | No AI features.
 Runs fully locally.
 You can import AI-generated images from any other app. |

-| Account required | Liene account required. | No account.
+| Account required | Liene account required to set up app. | No account.
 No login.
 Use any PixCut S1 over Bluetooth or USB. |

 Where Liene Photo wins